yt-project/yt/doc/source/developing/testing.rst

    [yt]
    test_data_dir = /Users/tomservo/src/yt-data

 More data will be added over time.
-To run the answer tests, must first generate a set of test answers locally on a "known good" revision, then update to the revision you want to test, and run the tests again using the locally stored answers using the ``nosetests`` executable.
+To run the answer tests, you must first generate a set of test answers locally on a "known good" revision, then update to the revision you want to test, and run the tests again using the locally stored answers.

 Let's focus on running the answer tests for a single frontend.
-It's possible to run the answer tests for **all** the frontends, but due to the large number of test datasets we currently use this is not normally done.
+It's possible to run the answer tests for **all** the frontends, but due to the large number of test datasets we currently use this is not normally done except on the yt project's contiguous integration server.

 .. code-block:: bash